yixin-cheng/Improving-Students-Academic-Performance-with-AI-and-Semantic-Technologies/Systematic_Review/README.md

 # Paper Crawling

-This sub-ject is regarding acquiring the paper from Springer https://www.springer.com/gp by using beautifulsoup.
+This sub-project is regarding acquiring the paper from Springer https://www.springer.com/gp by using beautifulsoup.

 ### Imported Libraries
 The scripts of projects are all based in Python 3.8 and anaconda package manager.
 The external dependencies are as following: